JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 1. Deleting records:  If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a tombstone).
 When log seg‐ ments are merged, the tombstone tells the merging process to discard any previ‐ ous values for the deleted key.
 1. Crash recovery: If the database is restarted, the in-memory hash maps are lost.
 In principle, you can restore each segment’s hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
 However, that might take a long time if the segment files are large, which would make server restarts painful.
 Bitcask speeds up recovery by storing a snapshot of each segment’s hash map on disk, which can be loaded into mem‐ ory more quickly.
 1. Partially written records: The database may crash at any time, including halfway through appending a record to the log.
 Bitcask files include checksums, allowing such corrupted parts of the log to be detected and ignored.
-1. Concurrency control: As writes are appended to the log in a strictly sequential order, a common imple‐ mentation choice is to have only one writer thread.
+1. Concurrency control: As writes are appended to the log in a strictly sequential order, a common implementation choice is to have only one writer thread.
 Data file segments are append-only and otherwise immutable, so they can be read concurrently by mul‐ tiple threads.

 Benefits for append-only logs: